Rietaros/deepvs/README.md

 2. testdbn.R

-Use to test a set of compound to begin the virtual screening.
+Use to test a set of compounds to begin the virtual screening.

       Arguments: